GetStream/stream-chat-android/docusaurus/docs/Android/02-client/06-guides/08-optimizations.md

 # Optimizations

 There are some optimizations in the SDK to avoid waste of resouces and improve performance.
-They are possible to configure if unwanted by the user.
+It is possible to configure it to disable or enabled then.

 ## Mutiple Calls to API

 Prior to version 5.3.0, the SDK prevents the user from making multiple calls to the backend.
 If a call is already running, the SDK merges a new request into the current one and the data is propagated to both requesters of the `Call`.

-It possible to change the default behaviour and force calls to be always new requests to API and never merge two requests into one.
+It possible to change the default behaviour and force calls to always make new requests to API and never merge two requests into one.

 To disable this option, use the option:

 ```
-ChatClient.Builder.disableDistinctApiCalls
+ChatClient.Builder.disableDistinctApiCalls()
 ```

 If you want to controll new requests to API in a more granular way, you can use the extension function: